elementary/hig/widgets/providing-feedback.md

 ## Notifications

 Notifications play a sound and are displayed as bubbles just below the system indicators.
 They briefly appear on screen where they can be selected to open the relevant app or manually dismissed by hitting the X icon.
 After a short time, they automatically slide away.
 Missed notifications can be seen in and cleared from the Notification Center indicator.

+Notification titles should be in [sentence case](../reference/text.md#sentence-case) without [terminating punctuation](../reference/text.md#terminating-punctuation), except in the case of questions.

 ### Sounds